Paramahansa Yogananda's books are based on his yogic teachings. They offer special guidance as they inspire and uplight the mind and heart.

 My Heavenly Father is love, and I am made in His image.
 I am the sphere of love in which all planets, all stars, all beings, all creation are glimmering.
 I am the love that pervades the whole universe.

-This affirmation helps one realize the concept of being related to everything in the cosmos as one affirms repeatedly: "I am the love in which all planets, all stars, all beings, all creation are glimmering."
-It is through being one with this idea that the devotee begins to understand how miracles work, how the avatars know our minds even when they are not on the earth plane.
+This affirmation assist one in realizing the concept of being entwined with everything in the cosmos, as one continues to affirm: "I am the love in which all planets, all stars, all beings, all creation are glimmering."
+It is through the efficacy of being one with this idea that the devotee can begin to understand how miracles work, including how the avatars know our minds even though they exist no longer on the earth plane.

-These affirmations work, when we work them.
-Through our deep attention, affection, and determination, they explode from the soul like "vibration bombs" shattering the illness and instilling health in body and mind.
+These affirmations work, when we make the effort to work them.
+Through deep attention, affection, and determination, these miraculous chants can burst from the soul like bombs of vibration that have the delicious ability to both shatter the illness and then instill vibrant health into body and mind.

 Making Spiritual Practice Personal

-The great guru and spiritual leader, Paramahansa Yogananda, urged his followers to take his lessons into their personal spiritual laboratory, experiment and observe the personal changes that these techniques engender in the individual.
-As one becomes more deeply intimate with the theory and practice of the techniques, one can create a personal technique and/or affirmation, based on the spirit and practice of the instructions.
+Paramahansa Yogananda, known as the "Father of Yoga" in the West, has urged his students to practice the lessons he bestowed on them in their individual, spiritual laboratories—specifically their mediation rooms.
+They are urged to experiment and observe the wonderful changes, which these techniques bring about in the life of each individual.
+As each individual progresses to a more deeply intimate knowledge of the theory and practice of the techniques, one can then create a personal technique and/or affirmation, based on the spirit and practice offered in the instructions.

 I am health